ipld/ipld/specs/codecs/dag-cosmos/cosmos_state.md

 # Cosmos State Machine Data Structures
+CosmosSDK is an SDK for building state machines that conform to the ABCI/ABCI++ and use Tendermint as their consensus layer.
+For more information of CosmosSDK, see the documentation [here](https://github.com/cosmos/cosmos-sdk/tree/main/docs).

 The Tendermint blockchain does not impose any constraints on the data structure(s) of the underlying state machine.
-It only requires that the data structure is Merkleized into a hash that is returned to be stored in the `AppHash` field of the `Header`.
+It only requires that the data structure is Merkleized into a hash that is returned to be stored in the `AppHash` field of the Tendermint `Header`.
 The Cosmos SDK currently uses an Immutable AVL+ ([IAVL](https://github.com/cosmos/iavl)) tree for state commitment and storage.
 In the [near future](https://github.com/cosmos/cosmos-sdk/blob/master/docs/architecture/adr-040-storage-and-smt-state-commitments.md) this will be transitioned to using a Sparse Merkle Tree ([SMT](https://github.com/lazyledger/smt])) for state commitments.

-For both SMT and IAVL the values stored in or referenced from these data structures are either amino (legacy) or protobuf encoded.
+For both SMT and IAVL the values stored in or referenced from these data structures are either amino (legacy support only) or protobuf encoded.
 This also is not strictly enforced but is heavily prescribed by the SDK.
 In the below schemas we support rich typing for only protobuf encoded objects using the scheme described in [typed_protobuf.md](./typed_protobuf).